SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Bravado

-Whenever you Sneak Attack a creature with a melee weapon, you are within 5 ft of it and there are no other creatures within 5 ft of you, you gain non-stacking 1d6 bonus to your AC until the start of your next turn.
+Whenever you Sneak Attack a creature with a melee weapon, you gain non-stacking 1d6 bonus to your AC until the start of your next turn.

 ### Level 13